 in 1st book as pope

-The Daily Walk with Miracles, updated July 15, 2017, by Paul Evans.
-Video Casting Crowns – Who Am I courtesy of jkstar09 and YouTube.
+The Daily Walk with Miracles, updated October 14, 2017, by Paul Evans.
+Video is Casting Crowns – Who Am I, courtesy of jkstar09 and YouTube.
 Brothers and Sisters, Peace, Love, Forgiveness, Understanding, Toleration and Acceptance: Let us TRULY Love God and Love Our Neighbors as Ourselves, without Prejudice or Hypocrisy!